-Click here for more information and to review the full Graduate Handbook.
+Click here to review the full NC State Graduate Handbook.

 The NC State Graduate School looks for a minimum undergraduate GPA of 3.0.
 If an applicant does not have an overall 3.0 GPA, we will then look at the last two years of the undergraduate program and the courses in the major.
 If an applicant does not meet the GPA standard, we recommend he or she enroll in graduate courses as a continuing education student.
 Some prospective students may gain admission on a provisional basis, which will require them to earn at least a ‘B’ in the first three graduate courses.
 Doctoral candidates are expected to have a 3.5 GPA in their master’s program.